Environmental Resource Permits

 Who needs a permit?

-Florida law requires environmental resource permits for many types of work within wetlands and surface waters, such as dredging or filling; construction of dams, impoundments, docks or other structures; the construction of stormwater management systems that discharge to those waters; and other kinds of land disturbance.
+Part IV of Chapter 373, Florida Statutes, requires environmental resource permits for many types of work within wetlands and surface waters, such as dredging or filling; construction of dams, impoundments, docks or other structures; the construction of stormwater management systems that discharge to those waters; and other kinds of land disturbance.
 The ERP program regulates stormwater runoff in most new development to protect water quality, prevent flooding and to avoid adverse impacts to off-site property.

 ERPs also regulate dredge and fill activities in tidal and freshwater wetlands, including contiguous and isolated wetlands.
-The ERP program operates independently of the federal dredge and fill permitting program, which is regulated by the US Army Corps of Engineers, although a joint application process has been developed between the state and Corps.
+The ERP program operates independently of the federal dredge and fill permitting program, which is regulated by the U.S. Army Corps of Engineers.

 The ERP program also issues what are commonly known as “ten-two” general permits.
 In 2012, the Florida Legislature adopted a general permit that allows for the construction, alteration and maintenance of certain smaller projects without agency review or action.
 Under this law, Section 403.814 (12), F.S projects involving less than two acres impervious surface and less than 10 acres of total project area that are located within state lands or water with no wetland impacts, may proceed subject to the conditions of the general permit.